Defenceman: Parallel Ice (Non-Canonical Saga)

 I nod.
 “That helps a lot.
 Thank you.”

-Asuka confirms she will come as well.
+Asuka confirms she’ll come as well.
 She says it as a statement, not an offer.
 Responsibilities will shift.
 Coverage will tighten.
+The words carry the weight of decisions already made.

 Rika listens and then gives a single nod of approval.